 “Prior to FirstAlert, our primary emergency systems were the phones in our rooms and offices,” says LHS assistant principal Michael Reynolds.
 Traditionally, emergency dispatch alerts are generated either by a 911 call or, in some cases, by an automated system like a fire panel.
 Caliber saw an opportunity to develop FirstAlert as a supplemental emergency solution, and LHS was the perfect end-user to partner with during the last stages of development.
 Working with LHS, Caliber engineers were able to fine-tune the design and confirm that FirstAlert is a viable and vital tool for all schools and businesses.

 “We were able to work with Caliber to help design something that works for users.
 It’s not something that had previously been created in a void,” says Reynolds.
 “Even people who aren’t tech-savvy find it easy to use.”

-Caliber officials travelled to Lebanon to help finalize the FirstAlert design, implement the app and train school staff in how to use it.
-The FirstAlert mobile app, which works iOs and Android devices, displays a straightforward, intuitive screen with buttons that clearly represent different types of emergencies, including active shooter, fire and medical distress.
+Caliber officials traveled to Lebanon to help finalize the FirstAlert design, implement the app, and train school staff on how to use it.
+The FirstAlert mobile app, which works on iOS and Android devices, displays a straightforward, intuitive screen with buttons that clearly represent different types of emergencies, including active shooter, fire, and medical distress.
 The app also includes an “announcements” function as well as silent notifications that can instantly connect all authorized users during an emergency.